Elbarae1921/tic-tac-toe/README.md

 # tic-tac-toe

 Exactly what the title say, a tic-tac-toe browser game.
-Might implement Ai or Multiplayer functionality later.
+As of now, the cpu only choses a random spot so it's not considered an AI, might implement AI or Multiplayer functionality later.

 ## run